Stephen-Kimoi/icp-evm-rust-bridge/README.md

-Here's an updated version of your documentation, with a focus on the functionalities inside the `eth_call.rs` file:

----

 # ICP-EVM Integration Starter Template

 This template provides a seamless integration between Internet Computer Protocol (ICP) canisters and Ethereum Virtual Machine (EVM) based smart contracts.
 It uses Rust for the backend canister and includes a simple Solidity smart contract for demonstration.